jaateixeira/vc2sng/README.md

 ## Vision
 A world where:
-1. Comparing the social structure of distinct groups is easier
+1. Comparing the social structure of distinct groups is easy.
-2. Comparing the social structure of a cohesive group at two points is easier
+2. Comparing the social structure of a cohesive group at two points in time is easy.

 ## Inputs
 A description of the data, resources, or inputs required for the project.